publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.21.0] - UNRELEASED =

+* Feature: Implement a log for notifications, #500;
+* Feature: Implement support for pages in the content overview, #503
+* Fixed: Fix PHP notices with statuses coming from PressShack, #506;
+* Fixed: Sending notifications when there is no status change, #515;
+* Fixed: Fix error when there is no follower for a post, #509;
+* Fixed: Uncaught TypeError: Cannot read property 'length' of undefined, #499;
+* Fixed: Error "Can't read prop of null" in the pp_date.js file;
+* Removed: Removed Multiple Authors from the add-ons list since the plugin is standalone now;
+* Removed: Removed leftovers from the Freemius integration;
+* Changed: Renamed the file common/js/admin.js to common/js/admin-menu.js;

 = [1.20.9] - 2019-09-11 =

 * Fixed: Too many Notifications sent for wc_admin_unsnooze_admin_notes posts created by WooCommerce Admin.
 Notifications were being sent for non supported post types;